 7. Transcendence II (Floor 92)

-Transcendence II would be a great place to stay for sunset if you want a good viewpoint as the sun goes down.
+Transcendence II is a great place to stay for sunset if you want a good viewpoint as the sun goes down.
 The setting sun will radiate off the large walls and mirrors creating a very special effect you won’t find anywhere else in the city.

 8. Levitation (Floor 92)